Lab Contract

 i.
 Biweekly backups of raw data are made from sources (2-p computer, MVX, Ephys computer, Confocal) in which data was added during the time period to the respective folder on the server.
 Assignments are scheduled on the Workshop Facilitator Sheet.
 For example, imaging data will be saved into folders on the “data” folder on the MVX or “temporary storage” drive on the 2p computer.
 Everyone should save their data to a folder with their name.
 Depending on the schedule.

 ii.
-Facilitators assigned to backing up the data on biweekly basis in “Workshop Facilitators” document on the Google Drive.
+Facilitators assigned to backing up the data on a biweekly basis in “Workshop Facilitators” document on the Google Drive.
 Facilitator from week before is responsible for ensuring current facilitator completed the back ups.
 Facilitator responsibilities will be marked off in a section on the white board specifying 1. inventory check, 2. physical/server backup (2p,MVX,ephys).
 The facilitator is responsible for checking off that they completed the back up, changing their name to “Previous”, and add the next facilitator responsible for a back up on “up next”.

 iii.
 Two photon: